Skip to main content

 • Transparency requirements mandate that the system's functioning is sufficiently understandable to deployers and, through them, to affected individuals.

-The practical implication is that an organization using AI for automated decision-making must satisfy both GDPR Article 22's safeguards and the AI Act's transparency and oversight requirements.
-Meeting one does not automatically satisfy the other.
-For example, providing GDPR-compliant information about automated decision-making logic (under Articles 13 and 14 of the GDPR) does not necessarily fulfil the AI Act's more detailed transparency obligations for high-risk systems.
+So if you run AI for automated decision-making, you have to clear both bars: GDPR Article 22's safeguards and the AI Act's transparency and oversight requirements.
+Clearing one does not clear the other.
+Handing people GDPR-compliant information about your automated decision-making logic (under Articles 13 and 14 of the GDPR) does not, on its own, fulfil the AI Act's more detailed transparency obligations for high-risk systems.

 Data Governance: Parallel but Distinct Requirements